-The nights are drawing in, there’s a chill in the air and the water temperatures are heading towards single figures... what better idea than a bracing outdoor swim?
+There’s a chill in the air and the water temperatures are in single figures... what better idea than a bracing outdoor swim?
 While it might seem madness, winter swimming aficionados say that it’s not only fun but can help combat depression, boost the immune system, circulation and even the libido.

 Follow our tips for cold water swimming and check out our gear guide for all the kit you need to safely thrill to the chill.